pranavmarjara/ARC_Ai-Labs/DEPLOYMENT.md

 ---

-## Notes
+## Production Optimizations

-- The frontend build is optimized for production
+The code is optimized for production deployment:

+### Frontend:
+- ✅ Code splitting for faster load times (React, Framer Motion chunks)
+- ✅ Minified and optimized builds
-- SPA routing is configured with redirects
+- ✅ SPA routing with proper redirects
+- ✅ Environment variable support for API URL

+### Backend:
+- ✅ Environment-based CORS configuration
+- ✅ Proper error handling and logging
+- ✅ Production-ready requirements file
+- ✅ SQLite database (upgrade to PostgreSQL for production if needed)

+### Security:
-- CORS needs to be enabled on your backend for your Netlify domain
+- Set `ALLOWED_ORIGINS` on your backend to restrict CORS to your domain
-- Update `backend/main.py` to add your Netlify URL to allowed origins
+- All environment files are git-ignored
+- No console logs or debug code in production